soaxelbrooke/phrase/README.md

 |Labeling significant terms|354,395|
 |Phrase transformation|345,957|

-* Exports do not gain much from parallelization
+_Note:_ Exports do not gain much from parallelization

 ## Environment Variables

 A variety of environment variables can be used:

-`LANG` - Determines the stemmer language to use from this.
+`LANG` - Determines the stemmer language to use, [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
 Should be set automatically on Unix systems, but can be overridden.

 `TOKEN_REGEX` - The regular expression used to find tokens when learning and labeling phrases.